 There are 7 self-contained flats with bathroom, kitchen, bedroom and living room.

 Each resident will be allocated a key worker to offer emotional support, help with practicalities such as applying for benefits, and encourage service users to continue their education and prepare for work.

 The support service is fully inclusive of fathers, in accordance with the wishes of each service user.

 Residents generally stay for 12 to 18 months.

-Download: The Old Vicarage Application Form
+Download: Specialist Housing Application Form 2019

 I found out I was pregnant when I was 14, living with my mum, brother and step-dad.
 I knew I had to move out because it wasn’t a safe environment for my daughter.
 I moved into the Old Vicarage shortly after my 16th birthday – I was all by myself with a 5-month-old baby and it was terrifying.
 But the staff gave me a lot of praise and encouragement about how good a mother I was, which gave me confidence, and I started to believe in my own abilities.
 It’s not easy being a mother at the best of times, let alone when you’re so young.
 Everyone makes mistakes but it really helped being in an environment where there are people who can help and who you can learn from.
 There is nothing better than having support from someone who can empathise with your experiences.

 My time at the Old Vicarage made me realise I wanted a career in support work.
 It has become a passion of mine to help people who are in the same situation that I once was.
 The staff encouraged me to go to college to study Social Care, and I did 5 years of voluntary work in various support sectors, such as drug & alcohol abuse, homelessness, teenage parents, ex-offenders and probation, all of which I found extremely rewarding.